Cleansing the doors of cinematic perception... for a better now

-As an entitled sexist white male myself, born in 1967, I grew up hearing racist, sexist and Polish jokes over parental cocktails, sitting on the couch beside them in awe, rushing to refill their drinks on request, blending the whiskey sour mix, smelling the sweet sugar sweat of hungover adults on Sunday mornings during the Dunkin Donuts run.
-It's built into me, along with second-hand smoke; it created me, and though I know it's all wrong I smoke nonetheless, and have an attitude of entitlement that is seldom effective.
-So when I see Burt in THE SWIMMER gradually sink into the deep end of illusion and time, I weep.
+As an entitled sexist white male myself, born in 1967, I grew up hearing overhearing racist, sexist and Polish jokes, told by adults over cocktails on the couch.
+Sitting beside the feet of the adults in awe, rushing to refill their drinks on request, blending the whiskey sour mix in the blender, smelling the sweet sugar sweat of hungover adults on copping sips at all hours, the association of maturity with booze, cigarettes and unconscious prejudice is built deep into me.
+These proclivities forged this site, and though I know it's all wrong, I smoke nonetheless and have an attitude of class entitlement so inappropriate to my actual circumstances that I consider my maintaining it a form of Quixote-ugly heroism.
+So when I see Burt in THE SWIMMER gradually sink into the deep end of illusion, I weep, for us both.
 The scene of his humiliation at the hands of the filthy ethnic grocers at the public pool especially wrankles.
-This is the ultimate in both comeuppance and validation of the class system the film is watching die.
-When the playing field is equal, the lowest common denominator always rules.
-Once you let the poor people in, your pool is officially a slum - it never works vice versa.
-On the other hand, maybe it's you who was the slum the whole time, Mr. Merrill!
+This is the ultimate in both comeuppance and validation of the class system the film is watching die with the impassive eyes of a five year-old boy on the cusp of sociopathy watching the last gasp of a flopping fish.

-THE SWIMMER doesn't get in the boat, and it sails without him.
-The age of the great white sharky novel sinks as he pounds the iron doors of his golden playpen like its the locked steerage gate on the Titanic.
-His future is all used up.
+THE SWIMMER doesn't get out of the boat, yet it still sails without him.
+The age of the great white sharky novel sinks down to the bottom as he pounds the iron doors of his golden playpen like its the locked steerage gate on the Titanic.
+His future is all drank up and pissed out into the rose bushes.
 His key don't fit that lock on his door.
 Another mule has long ago kicked down his stall.